-In the late afternoon we will take the express boat from Flam to Bergen.
+In the afternoon we will arrive in Bergen.
 (Overnight Bergen) BL

-Day 22: Wednesday 15 August, Bergen
+Day 22: Wednesday 14 August, Bergen

-- Walking tour of Bergen: In the footsteps of Varg Veum The Private Detective, led by author Gunnar Staalesen (subject to confirmation in 2018) - Edvard Grieg's Home at Troldhaugen: Guided tour of villa and short piano recital - Lunch at the Troldhaugen Café - Time at leisure - Farewell Dinner at the Enhjørningen Restaurant
+- Walking tour of Bergen: In the footsteps of Varg Veum The Private Detective, led by author Gunnar Staalesen

+- Edvard Grieg's Home at Troldhaugen: Guided tour of villa and short piano recital

+- Lunch at the Troldhaugen Café

+- Time at leisure

+- Farewell dinner at a local restaurant

 Varg Veum, the detective created in the popular novels of crime writer Gunnar Staalesen, lives in Bergen, as does his creator.
-We have the great privilege of being joined by Gunnar Staalesen (subject to confirmation in 2018) so that he can show us places in the town associated with his fictional character's crime-solving adventures.
+We have the great privilege of being joined by Gunnar Staalesen so that he can show us places in the town associated with his fictional character's crime-solving adventures.
 Staaleson is one of the founders of Nordic Noir - he made his debut at the age of 22 with Seasons of Innocence and is the author of more than 20 titles which have been published in 24 countries and have sold more than 4 million copies.
 There have also been film adaptations of the books, starring Norwegian actor Trond Epsen Seim, who also lives in Bergen.